slock83/forkyz/docs/index.md

 make a correction.

 Forkyz will attempt to open any file you give it, but look out for Across Lite (.puz) or JPZ in particular.
+IPuz support is partial and aims to cover block and bar puzzles.

 The majority of the links on this page come from [Michael F. Gill (Mokelfish)'s list of puzzles][monkelfish].